Project-OSRM/osrm-backend/docs/nodejs/api.md

 Consult the [osrm-backend](https://github.com/Project-OSRM/osrm-backend) documentation for further details.

-Once you have a complete `network.osrm` file, you can calculate routes in javascript with this object.
+Once you have a complete `network.osrm.*` dataset, you can calculate routes in javascript with this object.

 ```javascript
 var osrm = new OSRM('network.osrm');